DoTheEvo/ANGRYsearch/README.md

   unchecking the checkbox in the top right corner fixes this, but searching gets slower
 * database is in `~/.cache/angrysearch/angry_database.db`
   config file is in `~/.config/angrysearch/angrysearch.conf`
-  **IF YOU HAVE TROUBLE STARTING UP THE APPLICATION, RESTART THE PC, DELETE THE DATABASE AND THE CONFIG FILE, NEW ONES ARE CREATED ON THE NEXT RUN**
+  **IF YOU HAVE TROUBLE STARTING THE APPLICATION, RESTART THE PC, DELETE THE DATABASE AND THE CONFIG FILE, NEW ONES ARE RECREATED ON THE NEXT RUN**
 * it can take ~2 min to index ~1 mil files(depending on hdd/ssd) and the database might be ~300MB
 * it is not recommended to run as root, there's no reason for it and you might crawl where you would rather not, like Btrfs users going in to snapshots
 * [xdg-open](https://wiki.archlinux.org/index.php/Default_applications#xdg-open) is used to open the files based on their mimetype, [default applications](http://i.imgur.com/u8jbi4e.png) can be set in `~/.local/share/applications/` in `mimeapps.list`.
-If it feels like changes in that file have no effect, search for other `mimeapps.list` in your home.
+If it feels like changes in that file have no effect, search for `mimeapps.list` in ~/.config

 ### Installation: